nes-b/AstSyns/README.md

 A window will pop-up with the values of Count, Total Area, Average Size, %Area and Mean, as highlighted on the lower right.
 For further analyses, only the *Counts* argument will be used.

-After applying this workflow to every extracted ROI, calculating the mean of each distance circle area for every imaged astrocytic domain, we obtain a table of distance circle-specific as well as cohort-specific synaptic density measurements.
+After applying this workflow to every extracted ROI, calculating the mean of each distance circle area for every imaged astrocytic domain, we obtain the values of distance circle-specific as well as cohort-specific synaptic density measurements.